akbarexclusive/storage-utility/README.md

     SetItem('temporayData', 1, { span: 1 }) // span will cause data to be flushed out after 1 minute
 ```

-* await GetItem('key', nonVolatile = false) - Returns value from the storage
+* GetItem('key', nonVolatile = false) - Returns value from the storage

 ```javascript